OPAE/intel-fpga-bbb/samples/tutorial/02_platform_ifc/02b_ccip_clock/README.md

 triggers two changes:

-1. The Quartus project updates the configuration of the user clock and sets the proper frequency, enabling timing analysis to apply the proper frequency.
+1. The Quartus project updates the configuration of the user clock and sets the proper frequency, enabling timing analysis to apply the chosen frequency.
 The frequency is read directly from the AFU JSON during timing analysis.

-2. The AFU JSON is packaged with the generated bitstream in the generated GBS file.
+2. The AFU JSON is packaged with the compiled bitstream in the generated GBS file.
 At load time, fpgaconf configures the user-specified clocks.

 __The following examples only have interesting behavior when synthesized for